kofu145/Oshi/README.md

 ### Server architecture

-In code, the websocket server is started up, and then the user simply connects to the server, with its initial message of data being any authentication credentials.
+In code, the websocket server is started up, and then when the user connects to the server, the initial message of data consists of auth credentials.
 If the initial message checks out, the server will run the handler on the client's websocket.

 The handler will handle anything networking-wise for the client, whether they subscribe to certain streams, send any relevant data to the client, and then also receive and respond with any data related to the client.